cliosight/Docs/README.md

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>

 ## Using Report data in Jupyter Notebook <a name="jupyter"></a>
 Testing machine learning models involve analysis with python using datasets from various sources like Kaggle that are downloaded as CSV files.
-The result in then plotted on a graph using python libraries like matplotlib, seaborn and others.
+The result in then plotted on a graph using libraries like matplotlib, seaborn and others.
 Reports can serve as an input for such analysis and visualization tasks and the resultant datasets can be pushed to different datasources from the same source code.
 Forms, reports and dashboards can be created instantly through APIs that return a link to the widget.

 ## JSON body of a Reporting Dashboard  <a name="dashboard"></a>
 A reporting dashboard is an aggregation of related reports with global filters.